Analyzing coded UI tests using coded UI test logs

 Step 2: Run your coded UI test and view the log

-When you run a coded UI test with the modifications to the QTAgent32.exe.config file in place, you will see there is an output link in the Test Explorer results.
-Log files are produced not only when your test fails, but also for successful tests when the trace level is set to “verbose.”
+When you run a coded UI test with the modifications to the QTAgent*.exe.config file in place, you see an output link in the Test Explorer results.
+Log files are produced not only when your test fails but also for successful tests when the trace level is set to verbose.

 In Test Explorer, select the coded UI test you want to run, open its shortcut menu, and then choose Run Select Tests.

-The automated tests will run and indicate if they passed or failed.
+The automated tests run and indicate if they passed or failed.

-To view Test Explorer from the Test menu, point to Windows and then choose Test Explorer.
+To view Test Explorer, choose Test > Windows, and then choose Test Explorer.

 Choose the Output link in the Test Explorer results.

-This displays the output for the test which will include a link to the action log.
+This displays the output for the test, which includes a link to the action log.